-We encourage you to raise any concerns or complaints you have about the way we use your personal information by contacting us using the details provided in section 16 below.
+If you have any queries or concerns in relation to your personal data we hold or you wish to raise a subject access request, please contact us using the details provided in section 16 below.
 You are further entitled to make a complaint to the Information Commissioner’s Office – www.ico.org.uk.
 For further information on how to exercise this right, please contact us using the details below.

 14. Changes to this Notice

 We may update this Notice from time to time.
 We will notify you of significant changes by contacting you directly where reasonably possible for us to do so and by placing an update notice on our website.
 This Notice was last updated in July 2021.

 15. Links and third parties

 We link our website directly to other sites.
 This Notice does not cover external websites and we are not responsible for the privacy practices or content of those sites.
 We encourage you to read the privacy policies of any external websites you visit via links on our website.